Do you want to track the lifetime value in Google Analytics for your WooCommerce shop?

 For this, log in to Google Analytics and select the website in which you want to enable eCommerce tracking.

-Next, click Admin in the right menu bar.
+Next, click Admin in the left menu bar.

 Now you can click Ecommerce Settings under the column on the right.